ccao-data/data-architecture/dbt/README.md

 python3 scripts/export_models.py --select tag:qc_report_town_close --where "taxyr = '$TAXYR' and township_code = '$TOWNSHIP_CODE'"
 ```

+The script will output the reports to the `dbt/export/output/` directory, and will print the
+names of the reports that it exports during execution.

 #### Example: Running the AHSAP change in value QC report

-The AHSAP change in value QC report is confined to one model, `qc.vw_change_in_ahsap_values`,
+We define the AHSAP change in value QC report using one model, `qc.vw_change_in_ahsap_values`,
-which must be filtered for a specific township name (like "Hyde Park") and tax year.
+which we filter for a specific township name (like "Hyde Park") and tax year during export.

 Here's an example of how to export that model for a township name defined by `$TOWNSHIP_NAME`
 and a tax year defined by `$TAXYR`: